MikeHopcroft/PrixFixe/documentation/repl.md

     wet (1105)
 ~~~

-## Building Orders
+## Forming Orders
-The `Menu Explorer` comes with a rudamentory text processor that can be used to put together orders, which serve as a building block for test suites.
+The `Menu Explorer` provides a rudamentory text processor that can be used to put together orders, which serve as a building block for test suites.
 The text processor supports the following syntax for adding a product to the order or adding an option to the most recently added product:
 ~~~
 add [one|two|three] <specific product name>
 ~~~